CS-433/ml-project-2-roadtossl/README.md

 ```

 #### 4. Data Storage
-All the files that contains data are stored are stored within the `/data` folder.
+All the files that contains data are stored within the `/data` folder.
 The structure is as follows:
 ```
 /data
 │